 CBSE Class 10 English From the Diary of Anne Frank Summary

 From the Diary of Anne Frank is an autobiography of a young Jewish girl who wrote her thoughts in a diary.
-At first, she felt it was an unusual experience for her to pen down all her thoughts in pen and paper.
+At first, she felt it was an unusual experience for her to pen down all her thoughts.
 She believed that no one in the near future would be interested to read about a young girl’s past experiences from her diary.
 However, she still decided to write her thoughts in her diary and named it “Kitty”.
 She considered her diary to be her true and loyal friend as she was lonely and had no friends to talk to.
 Anne felt that her diary had more capacity to absorb thoughts than people with low patience levels.
-Further, she mentioned how much she loved her family, especially her adorable father who gifted her the diary on her thirteenth birthday.
+Further, she mentioned how much she loved her family, especially her adorable father, who gifted her the diary on her thirteenth birthday.

 On 20th June 1942, Anne stated how her entire class was nervous about their exam results.
 Although she was confident about other subjects, she wasn’t quite sure about mathematics.
-She and her friend, G pleaded the students to calm down and not make noise, but all in vain.
+She and her friend, G, pleaded with the students to calm down and not make noise, but all in vain.
 She felt that about a quarter of the class were dummies who should be kept back in the same class as they did not participate in other activities.

-However, during the third lesson Mr Keesing had read enough of her justifications and assigned her another topic entitled, ‘Quack, Quack, Quack, Said Mistress Chatterbox’ as a punishment for her incorrigible habit.
+However, during the third lesson, Mr Keesing had read enough of her justifications and assigned her another topic entitled, ‘Quack, Quack, Quack, Said Mistress Chatterbox’ as a punishment for her incorrigible habit.
 Anne almost ran out of thoughts after writing essays on similar topics previously.
-This time she took the help of her friend, Sanne who was good at poetry and wrote the essay from beginning to end in satirical verse.
+This time she took the help of her friend, Sanne, who was good at poetry and wrote the essay from beginning to end in satirical verse.
 When her teacher read the essay he took it lightly and thoroughly enjoyed it.
 Since then, Anne was allowed to talk in class and was never assigned any extra homework by Mr Keesing.

 Conclusion of From the Diary of Anne Frank

 In the chapter – From the Diary of Anne Frank, we learnt that a young student should be allowed to interact in class in order to feel joyous and have an enjoyable learning experience.
 We hope this CBSE Class 10 English First Flight Prose Summary of From the Diary of Anne Frank must have helped students to grasp a better understanding of the chapter.
-Meanwhile, you can check the BYJU’S website for more such engrossing updates on CBSE and CBSE study material and access sample papers, question papers, etc. for your Board exams preparation.
+Meanwhile, you can check the BYJU’S website for more such engrossing updates on CBSE and CBSE study material and access sample papers, question papers, etc., for your Board exams preparation.
 You can also download BYJU’S: The Learning App for more interactive content.

-Frequently asked Questions on CBSE Class 10 English: From the Diary of Anne Frank
+Frequently Asked Questions on CBSE Class 10 English From the Diary of Anne Frank

 What is an autobiography?